 - It also promotes the secretion of digestive enzymes and HCO3– from pancreas.

 4. Gastric inhibitory peptides (GIP):

-- It contains 43 amino acids and is produced by duodenal mucosa.
+- It contains 43 amino acids and is produced by a duodenal mucosa.

-- The release of GIP is stimulated by the presence of glucose in the gut.
+- Glucose stimulates the release of GIP in the gut.

 - The most important function of GIP is to stimulate the release of insulin from pancreas.

-- This is evident from the fact that the plasma insulin level is elevated much before the increase in blood glucose.
+- This is clear from the fact that the plasma insulin level is elevated much before the increase in blood glucose.

 - GIP also inhibits gastric HCl secretion, gastric motility and emptying.